cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 ### Blind

-rsabssa_sign_blind encodes an input message and blinds it with the server's public key.
+rsabssa_blind encodes an input message and blinds it with the server's public key.
 It outputs the blinded message to be sent to the server and the corresponding inverse, both encoded as octet strings.
 RSAVP1 and EMSA-PSS-ENCODE are as defined in
 {{!RFC3447}}.

 ~~~
-rsabssa_sign_blind(pkS, msg)
+rsabssa_blind(pkS, msg)

 Parameters:
 - kLen, the length in octets of the RSA modulus n